safdarianebi/TurbineEfficiencyCalc/README.md

 The aim is Developing a Python code for calculating:

-- pressure losses and,
+- Pressure losses and,
-- parasitic losses
+- Parasitic losses,

 in axial flow turbines.